 INTRODUCTION

 An efficient and effective Vessel Traffic Service (VTS) relies upon successfully organizing the VTS both in people as in material, and upon successful cooperation between the VTS and all who are involved.
 Good management practices are vital to achieving the obligations of the VTS provider described in IMO resolution A.XXX(XX) Guidelines for Vessel Traffic Services.
+Therefor the VTS provider may establish VTS management as part of its VTS personnel.

-For the purpose of this guidance VTS management is defined as undertaking the activities appropriate to achieving the purpose of VTS and achieving the operational objectives set for the respective VTS.
-This process involves organizing human, financial, logistic and technical resources.
+For the purpose of this guidance VTS management is defined as undertaking the activities appropriate to achieving the purpose of VTS and the operational objectives set for the VTS.
+These activities may for example involve one or more of the following, organizing the human, financial, logistic and technical resources.

 VTS Management is a diverse function and should therefore not necessarily be considered as a single-person function limited to the operations of one or more VTS.
 Moreover, multiple functions, key positions or persons may perform management tasks in support of the VTS.
 The VTS provider should ensure and facilitate the cooperation between all managers involved and provide the required resources to fulfil the objectives set.

+Recognising that VTS providers operate under different environments (for example, VTS is a minor component of a large department/organisation, or small standalone entity) the management framework for a particular VTS provider may vary accordingly.
+For example, management responsibilities may be that of a nominated VTS person, or undertaken by several persons allocated different management activities, or in a wider manner thru the VTS providers corporate management structure.

+Good management practices are vital to achieving the obligations of the VTS provider described in IMO resolution A.XXX(XX) Guidelines for Vessel Traffic Services […….
+What does the new IMO Resolution A.XXX(XX) Guidelines for Vessel Traffic state ? – what elements are relevant]

+IALA standards related to the management of VTS include:

+Standard 1010

+Standard 1040 Vessel Traffic Services

+Standard 1050 Training and Certification

+Standard 1070….

+In particular, the following key recommendations specify the practices associated with VTS management are:

+IALA Recommendation R0127 (V-127) on VTS Operations

+IALA Recommendation R0128 (V-128) on Operational and Technical Performance of VTS Systems, and

+IALA Recommendation R0103 (V-103) on Training and Certification of VTS Personnel.

 DOCUMENT PURPOSE

 The purpose of this document is to provide guidance to assist VTS providers to manage a VTS.
 It aims to ensure that the different tasks, roles and responsibilities that involve the management of a VTS are developed and harmonised in accordance with the IMO Guidelines for Vessel Traffic Services, IALA standards, recommendations and guidelines.

+The purpose of this document is to assist VTS providers to have appropriate management activities in place to ensure the provision of VTS is consistent with their responsibilities as defined in A.857(20) and any additional requirements required by their competent authority.